Basements, often a cool refuge in the summer, can be deadly traps when a fire breaks out in a home.

 National building codes, which states can adopt, call for single-family houses to be built just six feet apart, but in the Kingstowne blaze, radiant heat nearly ignited a building 34 feet away.

-According to the National Fire Protection Association, there were 16,500 basement fires nationwide in homes and apartments in 1999, the last year the organization compiled the statistic, said Margie Coloian, director of public affairs.
+According to the National Fire Protection Association, there were 16,500 basement fires nationwide in houses and apartments in 1999, the last year the organization compiled the statistic, said Margie Coloian, director of public affairs.
 The vast majority of those fires happened at night, when people were sleeping.